-Section Total (3 out of 15) 20.00%
+Section Total (6 out of 15)

+40%

+Back to Summary Page here

 Campus Sustainability

-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
 While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
 This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
 Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

 5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 0 There are no staff members or task force responsible for overseeing campus sustainability
+Does your institution have an Office of Sustainability?

+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) Score Assigned:

 The University of Tasmania employs a sustainability team including multiple full time staff members which acts as a stand-alone functional unit within the Student Services and Operations Division, with a broad remit of furthering a holistic sustainability agenda as laid out in the strategic framework for sustainability.

-There is however no specific staff member overseeing sustainability at the medical school and/or Hospital.

-Contact Us About Sustainability - Sustainability | University of Tasmania University of Tasmania Strategic Framework for Sustainability | University of Tasmania

-5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above
+There is however no specific staff member overseeing sustainability at the medical school and/or Hospitals.
+2 Contact us about sustainability - Sustainability | University of Tasmania UTAS Strategic Framework For Sustainability | University of Tasmania 5.2.
+How ambitious is your institution's plan to reduce its own carbon footprint?
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution does not meet any of the requirements listed above (0 points) Score Assigned: 5 Score Explanation:

-The University of Tasmania has already been certified as a carbon neutral organisation as of 2016 by the Australian Government's Climate Active Carbon Neutral Standard in accordance with their criteria

-We're a Certified Carbon Neutral Uni - News & Stories | University of Tasmania

-5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+The University of Tasmania has already been certified as a carbon neutral organisation as of 2016 by the Australian Government's Climate Active Carbon Neutral Standard in accordance with their criteria.
+We're a Certified Carbon Neutral Uni - News & Stories | University of Tasmania 5.3.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes, institution buildings are 100% powered by renewable energy.
+(3 points) Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) 3 Score Assigned: